binilasanki/mlym-mozhi-Keyman/.github/ISSUE_TEMPLATE.md

-# What is your proposal
+> What is the expected behavior

-# Why do you think it is important?
+> What is the actual behavior?

-# Do you have a suggestion on how to solve this issue?
+> Steps to reproduce the issue?